dltmddyd321/Android_Studio_Kotlin/README.md

 # Examples of Kotlin
-### A collection of basic example sources using Android Studio with JAVA
+### A collection of basic example sources using Android Studio with Kotlin